jdyeakel/jdyeakel.github.io/teaching/ecology/section5.md

 Now let's consider what happens in-between these reproductive events...
 For the mosquito, it must survive its entire life before it unloads its reproductive output.
 If it dies before then, it achieves a lifetime fitness value $$ \Phi=0 $$.
 In contrast, the chimpanzee female has staggered her reproductive output across 3 discrete events at different times throughout her life.
 If she dies between her first and second offspring, she still has passed her genetic material into the next generation, so has a lifetime fitness value $$ \Phi > 0 $$.
 We have already defined fitness as *reproduction + survival*, and we can now see how both of these terms come into play when determining the *lifetime fitness* of an individual.

 Consider again the lifetime axes of the mosquito and chimpanzee.
 The tick-marks represent points in time that the individual must survive (i.e. where we assess survival).
-The probability of mortality for the mother $$\mu$$ is the probability that the female survives from one tickmark to the other.
+The probability of mortality for the mother $$\mu$$ is the probability that the female dies from one tickmark to the other.
 As such, the reproductive gain associated with the number of offspring listed on the lifetime axis is only obtained if the mother survives the previous periods leading up the reproduction.
 Let's try to calculate the lifetime fitness of the mosquito and the chimpanzee under these very different conditions.

 Let's assume that the mother's probability of mortality between each tickmark is the same $$ \mu = 0.1 $$ (1%) (which by the way means that the probability of survival is $$(1-\mu)$$).
 However, let's assume that the probability of mortality for each individual offspring is different, capturing the tradeoff in investment.
 For the mosquito let's assume the mother is capable of laying 200 eggs at the end of her life, but that the offspring mortality $$ \mu_o = 0.98 $$ (98%).
 For the chimpanzee let's assume that the mother is capable of giving birth to 3 offspring at different stages of her lifetime, and the offspring mortality is very low $$ \mu_o = 0.12 $$ (12%).
 In other words, mosquitoes have *more* offspring that suffer *greater* mortality, and chimpanzees have *fewer* offspring that suffer *lower* mortality due to the energetic investment the mother puts into each offspring.